Tuesday semi crash under ISP investigation

-GRANGEVILLE — Idaho State Police is investigating a Tuesday morning single-vehicle accident that partially blocked U.S. Highway 95 south of Grangeville.
+GRANGEVILLE — Idaho State Police is investigating a last week’s Tuesday morning single-vehicle accident that partially blocked U.S. Highway 95 south of Grangeville.

 No injuries were reported, and both the driver and passenger were wearing seat belts.